luizrenault/DCS-FA18C-UFC/README.md

 I started out many years ago with the A-10C and Loz’s profile for Helios which was a a great place to start.
-After a while, I built a real caution panel based on the Holtek HT16K32 which was driven by an Arduino Pro Micro which communicated via a serial connection to a c# program which talked to DCS.
+After a while, I built a real caution panel based on the [Holtek HT16K33](https://www.holtek.com/productdetail/-/vg/HT16K33) which was driven by an Arduino
+Pro Micro which communicated via a serial connection to a c# program which talked to DCS.
 Over time, the A-10C parts grew a bit and I had CMSC, CMSP, UFC, NMSP and a few other panels.